tlswg/tls13-spec/draft-ietf-tls-tls13.md

 This document describes TLS Version 1.3, which uses the version { 3, 4 }.
 The version value 3.4 is historical, deriving from the use of { 3, 1 }
 for TLS 1.0 and { 3, 0 } for SSL 3.0.
-A client that supports
-multiple versions of TLS will not know what version will be employed for the connection before it receives the ServerHello.
-In order to maximize backwards compatibility with servers, the ClientHello record layer version identifies as simply TLS 1.0 rather than specifying additional detail.
+In order to maximize backwards
+compatibility, the record layer version identifies as simply TLS 1.0.
-Using this fixed value instead of the minimum supported TLS version of the client avoids leaking information about the client's support for less secure versions of TLS that may be useful for an attacker, particularly if the client implements any TLS version fallback logic.
-In order to maximise backwards compatibility with clients, TLS servers MUST accept any value { 03, XX } for this version in a ClientHello.
-See {{backward-compatibility}} for more information regarding negotiations with endpoints supporting other versions.
+Endpoints supporting other versions negotiate the version to use by following the procedure and requirements in {{backward-compatibility}}.

 Implementations MUST NOT send zero-length fragments of Handshake or Alert types.
 Zero-length fragments of Application data MAY